-I've never ejaculated — do I have a serious problem?
+I've never ejaculated — Do I have a serious problem?

-I am a twenty-year-old male.
+I am a 20 year old male.
 My problem is that I have never ejaculated.
 I have no problem getting and maintaining an erection, but it seems as though I cannot ejaculate.
-If I masturbate for about 10 minutes, my toes begin to become numb at a peak time.
+If I masturbate for about ten minutes, my toes begin to become numb at a peak time.
 I have had several wet dreams, which I assume are semen.
 I also read an article where when passing a bowel movement, sometimes semen can come out of the penis.
 This happens for me as well.
 Do I have a serious problem?
 Eventually, I want to have children, and I am wondering if this could stop that.
 Thank You.

 Difficulties involving ejaculation are common and take many different forms.
 When ejaculation is problematic, not happening, or only occurring after much effort and time has taken place, it is called delayed ejaculation.
 Lack of or difficult ejaculation/orgasm may be a medical or psychological issue.
-Medical causes may include diabetes, nerve damage, vascular disease, hormonal factors, alcohol and/or other drug use, and side effects of certain medications (e.g., antidepressants) or surgical procedures (e.g., prostate or bladder surgery).
+Medical causes may include diabetes, nerve damage, vascular disease, hormonal factors, alcohol or other drug use, and side effects of certain medications (e.g., antidepressants) or surgical procedures (e.g., prostate or bladder surgery).
 Psychological causes may include mood disorders, stress, anxiety, guilt, anger, relationship difficulties, and past traumatic events.